 For over two decades, Professor Kevin Lane Keller’s brand equity pyramid has been the standard for understanding and measuring CBBE (customer-based brand equity).
 First published in his widely-used textbook Strategic Brand Management in the late 1990s, marketing students and enterprise brands alike continue to utilize the brand equity pyramid to better connect with their audience, generate a loyal customer base, and increase profits.

-Below we’ll dive into each section of Keller’s CBBE model to provide actionable tips and takeaways, along with explaining the connection between customer-based brand equity and the customer experience.
+Below we’ll dive into each section of Keller’s CBBE model to provide actionable tips and takeaways, along with explaining the connection between customer-based brand equity and customer experience analysis.

 What is Brand Equity?

 “Brand equity” is the value a brand has based on its level of name recognition.
 Well-known brand names such as Starbucks, McDonald’s, and Apple have high brand equity, while brands that aren’t as well-known have lower brand equity.
 Brand equity is usually generated through word-of-mouth recommendations, and customers typically believe that products with more brand recognition are superior to unheard of brands.